oracc/oracc2/bin/wx/pui/ARCH-README.txt

 --------------

-The navigation bar is a div with id p3NavBar and hosts the permutation selector for an outline if there is one and the prev/next arrors and page selector controls.
+The navigation bar is a div with id p3NavBar and hosts the permutation selector for an outline if there is one and the prev/next arrows and page selector controls.

 Outline